USS Carr: Hurricane Hugo

 On 18 September 1989, Carr sailed from Charleston to be on station off the Naval Station Mayport for the week to provide a practice flight deck for the SH-60B Seahawk squadrons.
 That night, an officer of HSL-44 came aboard and informed the captain that the helicopters would be flying to Georgia the following day in preparation for the impending arrival of Hurricane Hugo.
 On the morning of 19 September, Carr entered Naval Station Mayport and moored, awaiting further instructions.
 At midnight on the 20th, Carr got underway and headed south to the Strait of Florida to avoid the storm.
-Once the hurricane was safely past, the captain ordered the ship to sail towards Charleston.
+Once the hurricane safely passed, the captain ordered the ship to sail towards Charleston.

 Carr was the first Navy vessel to return to the port of Charleston the morning after Hurricane Hugo made landfall there.
 Carr remained anchored for three days, unable to enter port, as essentially all navigation aids were moved or destroyed by the hurricane.
 One of the Coast Guard ships at anchor sent a small boat to the USCG Station in Charleston, taking along Carrs Sonar Technician Chief Petty Officer Steven Hatherly.
 STGC Hatherly made his way to the Naval Station, where he phoned most of the crew's families and reported their status to the ship via bridge-to-bridge VHF radio that evening.
 From their anchorage, the crew could easily see the bridge between the Isle of Palms and the mainland in the air, as well as the demolished houses along the shore.
-Local television stations were returning the transmitting and the crew had little to do besides consider the condition of their families and possessions ashore.
+Local television stations were returning the transmitting, and the crew had little to do besides considering the condition of their families and possessions ashore.

 Carr was ordered to proceed to Naval Station Mayport.
 Arriving the next morning, the local community had staged relief supplies to be taken to Charleston.
 The next day, Carr was directed to return to her homeport.
-Upon arrival, there were no shore services, so the Engineering Department kept the engineering plant on line to provide power, air-conditioning, fresh water and other support services.
-Crew members were dispatched, during the day, to assist in the clean up of the Naval Station, the Naval Weapons Station and the local community.
+Upon arrival, no shore services were available, so the engineering department kept the engineering plant online to provide power, air conditioning, fresh water, and other support services.
+Crew members were dispatched, during the day, to assist in the clean-up of the Naval Station, the Naval Weapons Station, and the local community.
 As time permitted, they also helped each other's families secure their belongings and clean up their homes.
 For this response to the natural disaster, Carr was awarded the Humanitarian Service Medal.